Help preserve the Presque Isle Lighthouse by volunteering

 The station’s executive director said the building is unique and a testament of our maritime history.

-“So it was the first lighthouse commission on the Great Lakes which is a super cool fact that not a lot of people know.
-It’s located at Lighthouse Park so it’s a beautiful section of the city,” said Averie Shaughnessy-Comfort, executive director, Presque Isle Lighthouse.
+“It was the first lighthouse commission on the Great Lakes, which is a super cool fact that not a lot of people know.
+It’s located at Lighthouse Park, so it’s a beautiful section of the city,” said Averie Shaughnessy-Comfort, executive director, Presque Isle Lighthouse.

 Shaughnessy-Comfort continued saying, “It’s very quiet and serene, a great place for a picnic.
 But we’re also encouraging people to explore the tower and explore the oil room in the lighthouse itself.
 So we’re always looking for docents, people to hang out on the grounds and just enjoy the local history and the community gem that we have.”